ttaubert/octoblog/source/_posts/2014-10-29-why-including-a-backup-pin-in-your-hpkp-header-is-a-good-idea.markdown

 private key being `(private exponent, modulus)`.

-A common misconception when learning about keys and certificates is that the RSA key for a given certificate expires.
+A common misconception when learning about keys and certificates is that the RSA key itself for a given certificate expires.
 RSA keys however never expire - after all they are just three numbers.
-Only the certificate containing the public key can expire.
-You can easily use the same RSA key pair to get a new valid certificate again and again.
+Only the certificate containing the public key can expire and only the certificate can be revoked.
+Keys "expire" or are "revoked" when there are no valid certificates using them left and you decide to throw them away and stop using them.

 ## What does the TLS certificate contain?